3 - Data Types and Basic Commands

 📍 As you work through these activities, remember to save your script(s) regularly.

-To remove data objects from your environment, execute the ‘remove’ function in the console: rm()
+To remove objects from your environment, execute the ‘remove’ function in the console: rm(), e.g. rm(full_name).

 Time for logical or boolean values!

-We can denote if Bart is small or large with a boolean value.
+We can denote whether Bart is small or large with a Boolean value.

-Create two variables (pig1.mini and pig1.large) which indicate that Bart is a large pig and not a mini pig.
+Create two objects (pig1.mini and pig1.large) containing Boolean values which indicates that Bart is a large pig and not a mini pig.

 Check your code